nismod/energy_demand/docs/documentation.md

 ### 12.3 Carbon Trust advanced metering trial

-For the service submodel, data are used from a metering trial where electricity and gas use across different business sectors was metered.
-The sectors in the Carbon Trust trial do not fully correspond to the listed ECUK sectors (see Section 12.1).
-In case a sector is missing, the data is aggregated across all sectors and mapped with a sector according to Table 3.
+The (Carbon Trust, 2007) advanced metering trial dataset contains hourly electricity and gas demand measurements for different service (business) sectors.
+The Carbon Trust data does not allow distinguishing between different end uses within each sector.
+According to the dominant fuel type of each end use, either aggregated gas or sector specific load profiles are therefore assigned.
+For ‘water heating’, ‘space heating’ and the ‘other_gas_enduse’, all gas measurements across all sectors are used, because the sample size was too little to distinguish between gas use for different sectors.
+For all other end uses, sector specific electricity load profiles are assigned.
+The provided sectors in the data trial do not fully correspond to the ECUK sectors (see Table 5) and where a sector is missing, the aggregated profiles across all sectors are used.
+No technology specific load profiles are used.

 <table align="center">
   <tr>